UnixJunkie/SEED-mirror/docs/source/index.rst

 are employed to efficiently evaluate the protein and fragment desolvation upon binding and the screened electrostatic interaction.

-**NEW!** The best generated poses can now be stochastically minimized with Monte Carlo simulated annealing.
-Beware that this new feature is experimental and has not been tested thoroughly yet.
-See :ref:`mc_minimization` for details.
+**NEW!** The best generated poses can now be minimized in rigid-body spaces with :ref:`mc_minimization` and/or :ref:`steepest_descent`.
+Beware that these new features are experimental and have not been tested thoroughly yet.

 **NEW!** A new keyword-based parameter file has been introduced.
-This allows more flexibility in the way settings are specified, but only involves newly added settings (e.g. the ones of :ref:`mc_minimization`), so that legacy ``seed.par`` files keep working as expected.
+This allows more flexibility in the way settings are specified, but only involves newly added parameters (e.g. the ones for :ref:`mc_minimization` or :ref:`steepest_descent`), so that legacy ``seed.par`` files keep working as expected.
 See :ref:`KW_param` for details.

 |